weizman/temp-website/page-what-is-a-realm-in-js.md

 After having a proper environment for javascript programs to execute within, they also need to be able to perform advanced operations, including but not limited to platform based ones.

-The global object provides access to builtins such as different [intrinsics](https://tc39.es/ecma262/#sec-well-known-intrinsic-objects), objects, APIs, etc (whether platform specific or not) that enrich and utlize it to be richer and more useful.
+The global object provides access to builtins such as different [intrinsics](https://tc39.es/ecma262/#sec-well-known-intrinsic-objects), objects, APIs, etc (whether platform specific or not) that enrich and utilize it to be richer and more useful.

 > *The global object is referenced as `window` for browsers and `global` for NodeJS environments - in both `globalThis` can also be used.*